 Ball’s dad still plays, too.

 “My dad really did a good job growing up,” Ball said.
 “He always told me to get over everything I did in the past and just go out there and do my thing and I’ll see you guys in the playoffs.”
 Ball doesn’t have to do that.
-He’s on the next level now like these codes from this site, the ultimate bonus code.

 A Memorable Moment

 It was four minutes before the 3:30 p.m. game between the LA Clippers and Miami Heat, and the first buzzer sounded.
 With his hands on his head, Rivers walked back to the locker room.
 The players weren’t sure if he had been taking a leak.
 The point guard was taking a leak, he explained later, not to avoid losing his cool in front of his players, but because he felt a nagging pain in his knee.
 Rivers left the locker room, still limping, but back in the game.

 Two minutes later, with 3:34 remaining, Rivers went to the free-throw line for a close one.
 He made all four free throws and scored 15 points in the first quarter, giving the Clippers the lead they would never relinquish.
 They wouldn’t relinquish it, either, to begin a win streak that has propelled the Clippers to the top of the NBA’s Western Conference.
 As Rivers went down for the second time in his career, he let loose with a rant, screaming out his frustration at a combination of coaches and management.
 “I love Mike Brown!” he screamed at a television analyst.
 “He was a great coach.”